 Traveling by Air

-The Durango–La Plata County Airport, located about 80 minutes from campus, is served by United Express and Frontier Airlines via Denver and by US Airways via Phoenix.
-Crow Canyon will provide shuttle transportation to and from the Durango airport at no extra charge to students attending our camps.
+The Cortez Municipal Airport, located about 15 minutes from campus, is served by Boutique Airlines (via Denver and Phoenix).
+The Durango–La Plata County Airport, located about 80 minutes from campus, is served by United Express (via Denver) and American Airlines (via Phoenix and Dallas-Fort Worth).
+Crow Canyon will provide shuttle transportation to and from both airports at no extra charge to students attending our camps.
 A Crow Canyon staff member will meet your child upon arrival at the airport and transport him or her to our campus.

 Arrival and Departure